-The cumulative impacts from the improvements to Wasatch Boulevard and the mobility hubs would be the same as those with the Enhanced Bus Service Alternative.
+The cumulative impacts from the improvements to Wasatch Boulevard and the mobility hubs with the Enhanced Bus Service in Peak-period Shoulder Lane Alternative would be the same as with the Enhanced Bus Service Alternative.

 The Enhanced Bus Service in Peak-period Shoulder Lane Alternative, when combined with past and present projects and reasonably foreseeable future actions, would modify the landscape character of Little Cottonwood Canyon to a greater extent than would the Enhanced Bus Service Alternative.
 Because the Enhanced Bus Service in Peak-period Shoulder Lane Alternative would include topographic changes along the roadway, in addition to the mid-canyon snow sheds and trailhead improvements, this alternative would have increased additive cumulative effects.